yadavkamalakant280-coder/APR_Assignment-1/README.md

 ---
 **Credit Card Fraud Detection using KNN Algorithm**

-This project focuses on detecting fraudulent credit card transactions using the **K-Nearest Neighbors (KNN)** supervised learning algorithm.
+This assignment focuses on detecting fraudulent credit card transactions using the **K-Nearest Neighbors (KNN)** supervised learning algorithm.
 It includes **data preprocessing** and **Principal Component Analysis (PCA)** with 2 components for dimensionality reduction.

 ---

 ## 📌 Assignment Overview

 Credit card fraud is a major concern in the financial industry.
-This project demonstrates how machine learning can be used to detect fraudulent transactions using historical data.
+This assignment demonstrates how machine learning can be used to detect fraudulent transactions using historical data.
 It uses the KNN algorithm due to its simplicity and effectiveness in classification problems.

 ---